 where $\Omega=B$ or $\R^N$.
-For the nonlocal case $0<s<1$, the uniqueness and non-degeneracy of solutions to \eqref{equ0} is more challenging and there exist few results up to now, because the known ODE techniques are not applicable.
-In this case, when $\Omega=\R$, applying complex analytic methods, Amick and Toland in \cite{AT} initially discussed the uniqueness of solutions to \eqref{equ0} with $s=1/2$ and $p=3$.
-The result was later extended by Frank et al. \cite{FL, FLS} to more general cases, see also \cite{FV, FW1}.
-While $\Omega=B$ or $B_R$ for $R>0$ large, the study of the uniqueness and non-degeneracy of solutions to \eqref{equ0} becomes different, because one needs to deal with boundary terms generated from applying fractional integration by parts formulas and new arguments are required to be developed in order to deal with these terms, where $B_R:=\left\{x \in \R^N : |x|<R \right\}$.
-We refer the readers to \cite{DP, DIS, DIS1, FW} for pertinent research.
+For the nonlocal case $0<s<1$, the study of the uniqueness and non-degeneracy of solutions to \eqref{equ0} becomes more challenging and there exist few results up to now, because the classical ODE techniques are not applicable.
+In this case, when $\Omega=\R$, making use of complex analytic methods, Amick and Toland in \cite{AT} initially established the uniqueness of solutions to \eqref{equ0} with $s=1/2$ and $p=3$.
+The result was recently extended by Frank et al. \cite{FL, FLS} to more general cases, see also \cite{FV, FW1}.
+While $\Omega=B_R$, the consideration of the uniqueness and non-degeneracy of solutions to \eqref{equ0} becomes different and tough, because one needs to deal with boundary terms generated from applying fractional integration by parts formula given in \cite{RS} and new arguments are required to deal with the terms, where $B_R:=\{x \in \R^N : |x|<R\}$ for $R>0$.
+To our knowledge, there exist only few results obtained recently in this direction, we refer the readers to \cite{DP, DIS, DIS1, FW} for the pertinent research.

 In contrast with problems only having Laplacian operator or fractional Laplacian operator, the one under our consideration with the mixed operators combines features from the local and nonlocal operators, which does not enjoy scale-invariant any longer and either one of the operators prevail or both coexist.
-This leads to new interesting phenomena in our study.
+This then brings out new difficulties and interesting phenomena.

-Let us now turn to address main results of the present paper.
+Let us now address main results of the present paper.
 For the sake of completeness, we shall first sketch the existence of ground states to \eqref{equ}.
 Let $H^1_0(B)$ denote the usual Sobolev space defined by the completion of $C^{\infty}_0(B)$ under the standard norm

 where